 What is a Control Relay (CR)?

-- ON – When the coil is energized, the coil’s magnetic field draws the movable contact to the stationary to close the switch.
+- ON – When the coil is energized, the coil’s magnetic field draws the movable contact to the stationary contact to close the switch.

 Control relays can be ordered with some useful options.
 The value of these options are most evident during Quality Control testing, field start-up and troubleshooting.

 - Coil (Energized) Indicator – to visually confirm when the coil is energized

 - Contact (State) Indicator – to visually confirm when contacts are in energized state